-We The Women Ltd. (WTW) is an independent, social-impact enterprise working globally with special focus on the well-being of women and girls, with its headquarters in Munich, Germany.
+We The Women (WTW) is an independent, social-impact enterprise working globally with special focus on the well-being of women and the youth, with its headquarters in Munich, Germany.

-While implementing custom-made & creative events, panel discussions, programs and workshops for different countries according to their needs, WTW will in turn offer an international platform for dialogue while putting great emphasis on diversity, empowerment, education, sports, creativity & innovation.
+While implementing custom-made & creative events, panel discussions, programs and workshops for different countries according to their needs, WTW in turn offers an international platform for dialogue while putting great emphasis on diversity, empowerment through education, sports, creativity & innovation.

 WTW is committed to:

-We The Women (WTW) envisions a conscious society based on a culture of peace, global justice & gender equality.
+We The Women (WTW) envisions conscious societies based on a culture of peace, global justice & gender equality.